 We normally keep original papers for seven years after we have finished work on a matter, after which we will securely destroy them.
 If we have any electronic copies of your information, we will keep them for 15 years after we have finished work on a matter.

-We keep our original papers for a longer period if:
+We keep our original paper documents and electronic copies for a longer period if: